 Where will you base for your Maui adventure?
 It’s hard to go wrong!
 While it’s true that every area has trade-offs, you can still enjoy lush, tropical adventures and turquoise seas within easy striking difference from just about anywhere on island.
 Here are my best suggestions for where to stay in Maui:

-There are five main areas to choose from when deciding where to stay: (1) South Maui, (2) West Maui (3) Along the Road to Hana (or in Hana), (4) Central Maui or (5) Upcountry.
+There are five main areas to choose from when deciding on the best part of Maui to stay in: (1) South Maui, (2) West Maui (3) Along the Road to Hana (or in Hana), (4) Central Maui or (5) Upcountry.

 Quick Answer: If you’re in a hurry, here are my top recommendations below so you can check prices and availability now.